1 FAM 400

 e.
 Leads and participates in high-level bilateral and multilateral consultations with U.S. partners and allies on political-military affairs.

 f.
-Provides overall management and guidance on the full range of regional security and arms transfer issues of interest to the Department.
+Provides overall policy guidance on the full range of regional security and arms transfer issues of interest to the Department.

 g.
 Directs U.S. military grant assistance to security partners through policy development, budget formulation, and program oversight.

 h.
-Contributes to the improvement of political-military effectiveness within the inter-agency through training events, exercises and lectures in various fora, seminars, war games and conferences.
+Contributes to the improvement of political-military effectiveness across agencies through participation in planning, training events, and exercises in various fora, seminars, war games, and conferences when senior-level attendance is required.

 1 FAM 416.1 Office of Regional Security and Arms Transfers (PM/RSAT)